Tony Yeboah

 Anthony Yeboah (born 6 June 1966) is a Ghanaian former professional footballer who played as a striker.

-He is considered one of the most prominent and prolific goal scorers in Ghanaian and African football history and gained a reputation for scoring spectacular goals which often featured in Goal of the Month or Goal of the Season competitions, often celebrated by wagging his index finger towards the crowd.
+He is considered one of the most prominent and prolific goal scorers in Ghanaian and African football history and gained a reputation for scoring spectacular goals which often featured in Goal of the Month or Goal of the Season competitions in the 1990s.

 Yeboah is most noted for his time at European clubs 1.
-FC Saarbrücken, Eintracht Frankfurt, Leeds United and Hamburger SV during the 1990s.
+FC Saarbrücken, Eintracht Frankfurt, Leeds United and Hamburger SV.
 He also played for Asante Kotoko, Cornerstones Kumasi, Okwawu United and Al-Ittihad Doha.
 He was capped 59 times by Ghana, scoring 29 goals.
 He now runs an international sports agency and a chain of hotels in Ghana.
-He won the Bundesliga golden boot on two occasions in 1992–93, 1993–94 playing for Eintracht Frankfurt.
+He won the Bundesliga golden boot on two occasions, 1992–93 and 1993–94, playing for Eintracht Frankfurt.

 Club career

 Yeboah was born in Kumasi, Ghana.
 After spending his youth in Kumasi, Yeboah joined German club 1.
 FC Saarbrücken in 1988.
 This move was of some historical significance, because Yeboah became one of the first black players to appear in the Bundesliga.
 Yeboah had a slow first year, but then scored 17 league goals in his second Saarbrücken year.